 Dizi (Chinese bamboo flute) lesson for children and adults.
 The instructor is an experienced woodwind teacher with Dizi teaching experience in public schools, community clubs and private music schools.
 He has taught students of various ages and adopts a progressive training method.
-In addition, he also teaches the western flute (leisure course / popular music).

 What are the differences between the Dizi and the western flute?

 Dizi is usually made of bamboo, whereas the flute is usually made of metal.
 There are also other variants of the Dizi and flute which are made by other materials.